 19. Join a free guided meditation by the Epiphany Church, Seattle

-This might be a weird addition to your itinerary of free things to do in Seattle but if you have spare time, why don’t you try joining one session of this free guided meditation by the Epiphany Church?
+This might be a weird addition to your itinerary of things to do in Seattle on a budget but if you have spare time, why don’t you try joining one session of this free guided meditation by the Epiphany Church?
 This guided meditation is offered every morning of Wednesdays and Fridays and is perfect for travelers who are planning to stay longer in Seattle.
 No special registration is required.

 20. Watch the sunset in Golden Gardens Park